 - Anger Issues

-If you have a mental illness, you can’t go without dual diagnosis treatment.
+If you have a mental illness, you can’t go without co-occurring disorders treatment.
 Leaving mental health treatment out of your addiction recovery means you’ll be leaving part of your condition untreated.
 This makes relapse far more likely, even if you go through the rest of your addiction recovery plan.

-Getting a mental illness diagnosed early in the addiction recovery process is crucial.
+Getting a mental health concern diagnosed early in the addiction recovery process is crucial.
 It’s possible to have psychological disorders diagnosed during detox, which is the first step in the addiction recovery process.
 It’s just a matter of finding a detox center that offers high-quality detox therapies and personalized care.
-Serenity House Detox can be the detox center that you need.
+Serenity House Detox & Recovery can be the detox center that you need.

-At Serenity House Detox, we specialize in providing individualized, holistic care to all of our clients.
+At Serenity House Detox & Recovery, we specialize in providing individualized, holistic care to all of our clients.
 Because we provide comprehensive Florida detox programs and client-focused treatment, we’ll be able to help you through any difficulties that arise during detox.
 That includes identifying any mental illnesses that might hinder your addiction recovery if left untreated.